 Except in cases involving the Department of Employment and Workforce (DEW), the appellant's brief must be filed within thirty days after the filing of the Record on Appeal, and the respondent's brief must be filed within thirty days after the appellant's brief is filed.
-These deadlines provide a readily ascertainable time for the submission of the briefs.
 Statements of fact set forth in the briefs are binding upon the proponent of the statement.
-The format of the briefs is similar to that used in the South Carolina Appellate Court Rules.
-The requirements of subsection (D), which specify the colors to be used for the cover of the briefs, do not apply to briefs filed by pro se litigants.
-Briefs are not required to be bound.
-The original and one copy of each brief must be filed with the Court, and proof of service of the brief on all parties of record must be included.
-A shorter time frame for the filing of briefs applies in DEW appeals, in accordance with S.C.
-Code Ann. § 41-35-750, which provides that DEW appeals must be heard in a summary manner.
+Briefs must not be bound pursuant to Rule 6.
+In accordance with section 41-35-750 of the South Carolina Code, there is a shorter time frame for filing briefs in DEW appeals because they must be heard in a summary manner.

-This Rule was amended in 2016 by adding subsection (E), which provides form the filing of amicus curiae briefs.
 The presiding administrative law judge must request the filing of amicus briefs or must grant leave to file them.
-The subsection is based upon SCACR 223.
+This provision is based upon Rule 223, SCACR.

 38. Dismissal of Appeal for Failure to Comply with the Rules.
-Upon motion of any party, or on its own motion, an administrative law judge may dismiss an appeal or resolve the appeal adversely to the offending party for failure to comply with any of the rules of procedure for appeals, including the failure to comply with any of the time limits provided in these rules or by order of the Court.
+Upon motion of any party, or on its own motion, an administrative law judge may dismiss an appeal or resolve the appeal adversely to the offending party for failure to comply with any of the Rules of procedure for appeals, including the failure to comply with any of the time limits provided in these Rules or by order of the Court.

 In all cases involving pro se litigants or those without substantial knowledge and experience in administrative matters, the administrative law judge may make reasonable efforts to assure fairness.
 Nevertheless, such litigants remain responsible for complying with these Rules and all applicable statutes.
-An administrative law judge may dismiss an appeal or resolve an appeal adversely to the offending party for failure to comply with any of the ALC Rules of Procedure for appeals or for failure to comply with an order of the Court.
+An administrative law judge may dismiss an appeal or resolve an appeal adversely to the offending party for failure to comply with any of the SCALC Rules of Procedure for appeals or for failure to comply with an order of the Court.